Kontowicz/Kontowicz.github.io/_posts/2020-09-05-Postbook-part-1.md

 I do that:
 ![Form inspection](/assets/postbook/flag2/form.png)

-and very interesting is highlighted hidden field.
-I change that value, and next flag has been displayed.
+and very interesting is the highlighted hidden field.
+I change that value, and the next flag has been displayed.

 ![Form inspection](/assets/postbook/flag2/flag.png)

-By this value post author is identified.
-So it is possible to easily submit post as someone else, just by changing that value.
+By this value, the post author is identified.
+So it is possible to easily submit a post as someone else, just by changing that value.

 * * *